Progne subis

 controlling blowfly larva.
 To do a nest change, place the young in a

 temporary box with tissue paper in it.
-Then the old material should be removed
+Then, the old material should be removed

 and burned.
 This gets rid of any hatching larvae.
 The compartment can then be swabbed down with rubbing alcohol

-Try using the same type of material
+Try using the same material

 with the depression in much the same place.
-Nestlings are then gently replaced
+Nestlings are then gently replaced.

 This activity should be done quickly and only on warmer days so the nestlings